todd-dsm/dev-infras/docs/one-time-setup-stuff.md

 Creating a bucket for remote terraform state...
-make_bucket: tf-state-taos-terraform-demo-west
+make_bucket: tf-state-gitops-demo-stage
-  The bucket has been created: tf-state-taos-terraform-demo-west Enabling versioning...
+  The bucket has been created: tf-state-gitops-demo-stage Enabling versioning...
   Enabling encryption...
   Blocking public access...